 One final thought is that this only works if you are 100% committed to it.
 When it’s me time, it’s me time, and you do what you want with no guilt.
 When it’s family time, it’s family time.
 No phones, no multitasking.
 You are completely present.
 Same with work.
 Being committed to contributing your very best self to each part of your day or week ensures that you’ll be a more loving parent, a happier individual, and a more successful professional.
 Do this and you’ll find that no matter how busy you are, you can be fulfilled in all aspects of your life.

-If you are looking for a partner in regaining your health, or just want to maintain your health in a better way, please schedule an appointment with Friends and Family Health Centers by clicking here.
-Our services include chiropractic care, car accident injury care, nutritional consultation, and muscle manipulation.
+If you are looking for a partner in regaining your health, or just want to maintain your health in a better way, please schedule an appointment with Archetype Health Center.
+Our services include chiropractic care, car accident injury care, nutritional consultation, and muscle manipulation

 Natalies story of how she was terrified to visit a chiropractor, until she realized the benefits and relief it provided for her chronic back pain.